Sri Krishnarjuna Vijayam

 Sri Krishnarjuna Vijayam is a 1996 Indian Telugu-language Hindu mythological film, produced by B. Venkatarama Reddy under the Chandamama Vijaya Combines banner and directed by Singeetam Srinivasa Rao.
-It stars Nandamuri Balakrishna, Roja with music composed by Madhavapeddi Suresh.
+It stars Nandamuri Balakrishna, and Roja, with music composed by Madhavapeddi Suresh.
 The film won four Nandi Awards.
-However, it was a box-office failure.
+However, it was a box-office flop.

 Plot

 The film begins in Hastinapuram, where Bhima and Duryodhana compete in a mace duel during a tournament.
 The competition escalates into a dispute, prompting Dronacharya to declare them equally skilled.
 Arjuna impresses everyone with his archery skills, earning Dronacharya’s praise.
 Karna arrives to challenge Arjuna but is insulted due to his caste.
 Duryodhana, aided by Sakuni, crowns Karna as the king of Anga, forging a strong bond between them.
 Kunti secretly recognizes Karna as her son but remains silent out of fear of societal repercussions.

 Dronacharya later asks Arjuna for Guru Dakshina, requesting him to capture Drupada, the king of Panchala, who had once humiliated him.
 Arjuna successfully defeats Drupada and presents him before Dronacharya, fulfilling his mentor's wish.
 Humiliated by his defeat, Drupada vows revenge.
-Lord Krishna advises him to perform the Putrakameshti yagna, through which Drupada begets twins—Dhrushtadyumna, destined to slay Drona, and Draupadi, destined to marry Arjuna.
-Draupadi adores Krishna since childhood, who treats her as his sister in return.
+Krishna advises him to perform the Putrakameshti yagna, through which Drupada begets twins—Dhrushtadyumna, destined to slay Drona, and Draupadi, destined to marry Arjuna.
+Draupadi has adored Krishna since childhood, who treats her as his sister.

 Dharmaraju is crowned as the prince of Hastinapuram, inciting envy among the Kauravas, especially Duryodhana.
 Concerned for her sons' safety, Kunti prays to Krishna, who vows to protect and guide the Pandavas.
 During a visit to Dvārakā, the Pandavas meet Krishna, who commissions the divine architect Mayasura (Maya) to construct a magnificent palace, the "Mayasabha."
 Draupadi also joins them and secretly admires Arjuna.
 Sage Narada gifts Krishna a fruit and asks him to give it to his favourite person.
 As Krishna prepares to share it, he accidentally cuts his finger.
 Draupadi quickly tears a piece of her saree to bandage the wound.
 Moved by her gesture, Krishna promises to repay her kindness when the time comes.